0xPolygonMiden/miden-node/README.md

 ### Debian package

-Debian packages are available and are the fastest way to install the node on Debian based system.
-Currently only `amd64` architectures are supported.
+Debian packages are available and are the fastest way to install the node on a Debian-based system.
+Currently only `amd64` architecture are supported.

 These packages can be found under our [releases](https://github.com/0xPolygonMiden/miden-node/releases) page along with a checksum.